Chay-HyunminPark/Social-Science-Study/README.md

 # Social Science Study on Birth Rates on US

-This repository focuses on analyzing and visualizing data related to ~
+This repository focuses on analyzing and visualizing data related to birth rates in US, replicating the study conducted by Kearney, Levine, and Pardue (2022).
+Through an analysis of trends spanning from 1980 to 2020, we investigate variations in birth rates among different age groups and disparities based on the race and ethnicity of mothers.
+While initially attributing the decline to the Great Recession, our analysis uncovers additional factors contributing to this trend.
+Furthermore, our exploration delves into socio-cultural aspects, offering insights for policymakers and researchers interested in population trends and their implications.

 ## Statement on LLM Usage
 Certain sections of the code were generated with the assistance of ChatGPT3.5.
 The complete chat history is available in `inputs/llms/usage.txt`.
 It's important to acknowledge the collaboration with this language model to enhance the analytical process.